• Skip to primary navigation

 Day #1

-• Place ¼ cup of warm water ((110° F / 43° C) in a small bowl.
-Sprinkle the yeast over the water and set aside.
+• Place ¼ cup of warm water (110℉ / 43° C) in a small bowl.
+Sprinkle yeast over the water and set aside.

 • Place flour, salt, granulated sugar and ground cinnamon in the bowl of a stand mixer fitted with the paddle attachment.
-Stir until combined (1 minutes).
+Stir until combined (1 minute).

 • Add the yeast/water mixture, eggs and milk/butter mixture to the mixer bowl.
 Turn mixer on low speed and mix for 2 minutes (note: it should be a soft ball of dough - not sticky).

-• Cover the bowl with a kitchen towel or plastic wrap and let rest at room temperature for 15 minutes.
+• Cover bowl with a kitchen towel or plastic wrap and let rest at room temperature for 15 minutes.

 • Add the bowl of orange zest, raisins, orange juice and vanilla to the mixing bowl